davidbludlow/vue-data-structures/README.md

 ## Tips

-- If you are doing `createCachedAugmenter(augmentFactory)` and `augmentFactory` has more than one parameter, then you must read the last paragraph of the documentation for `createCachedAugmenter()` in the source code.
+- If you are doing `useCachedAugmentingWrappers(wrapperDefinition)` and `wrapperDefinition` has more than one parameter, then you must read the last paragraph of the documentation for `useCachedAugmentingWrappers()` in the source code.

 ## TypeScript Trouble Shooting